 I am a Connecticut native, growing up in Harwinton and Bristol.
-I have enjoyed the last ten years here at Plainville High School, and
+I have enjoyed the last 13 years here at Plainville High School, and

 have taught integrated science at Newtown Middle School for five years previously.
-Courses I currently teach include Advanced
+Courses I currently teach include UConn

 I completed my teaching certification requirements and Masters degree in Biological Sciences through Central Connecticut State

 University, graduating Cum Laude.
 I am a member of the Tri-Beta National Biological Honor Society and the Golden Key National

 Honor Society.
 I am also adjunct faculty at the University of Connecticut.